 - Oral History - Ralph Mork an IBM 1401 project manager, got 1st three people going

 - Main 1401 Story by Charles Branscomb

-- Charles Branscomb - early 1401 project manager
+- Charles Branscomb - early 1401 program manager

 "After assessment of WWAM, turned attention to what became the 1401.
 Directed development of 1401 from the time there [were] three people on program until it was in production." - IBM Career